 Corendon International Big Band Competion

-The IBBC offers good amateur big bands from the Netherlands and outlying countries a stage where they can measure themselves to an international standard.
-It is assumed that the the orchestras consist of the standard big band instrumentation, (with or without vocalist), but this is not a requirement for applying.
+The IBBC gives the better amateur big bands from the Netherlands and outlying countries a stage where they can measure themselves to an international standard.
+It is assumed that the orchestras consist of the standard big band instrumentation, (with or without vocalist) but this is not a requirement for applying.
 For many years now, youth bands have also held an important place in the competition.

 After the application round, a selection committee selects the best twenty orchestras.
 These bands are categorised into the Top Class (five bands) and the First Class (fifteen bands).
 The competition is held on four stages, one for the Top Class, and three for the First Class.
-During the afternoon session, which begins around 12:00, every band receives a performance time of forty minutes.
+During the afternoon session, which begins around 12:00, every band will perform for forty minutes.
+At the evening finale, out of the five bands, two will be selected from the Top Class, and one per stage will be selected from the First Class.
+In the finale every band wiil be performing for thirty minutes, wherein it is expected that a different repertoire be featured than the repertoire that was performed in the afternoon session.
+The competition ends around 11:30pm with the announcement of the winners and the awarding of the prizes.

 The Prize Money

-The bands who make it through the afternoon round to the final compete for the following prizes:
+The bands that are selected for the finale, compete for the following prizes:

 - Top Class, First Prize